Sodium bis(2-methoxyethoxy)aluminium hydride

 Sodium bis(2-methoxyethoxy)aluminium hydride (SMEAH; trade names Red-Al, Synhydrid, Vitride) is a hydride reductant with the formula NaAlH_{2}(OCH_{2}CH_{2}OCH_{3})_{2}.
+It is also commonly known as SDMA (Sodium dihydrido-bis(2-methoxyethoxy)aluminate) in scientific literature and chemical catalogs.
 The trade name Red-Al refers to its being a reducing aluminium compound.
 It is used predominantly as a reducing agent in organic synthesis.
 The compound features a tetrahedral aluminium center attached to two hydride and two alkoxide groups, the latter derived from 2-methoxyethanol.
 Commercial solutions are colorless/pale yellow and viscous.
 At low temperatures (below -60°C), the solution solidifies to a glassy pulverizable substance with no sharp melting point.

 SMEAH is a versatile hydride reducing agent.
 It readily converts epoxides, aldehydes, ketones, carboxylic acids, esters, acyl halides, and anhydrides to the corresponding alcohols.
 Nitrogen derivates such as amides, nitriles, imines, and most other organonitrogen compounds are reduced to the corresponding amines.
 Nitroarenes can be converted to azoxyarenes, azoarenes, or hydroazoarenes, depending on the reaction conditions.

 Some common functional group reductions using SMEAH can be found below: